sanworks/Bpod_Wiki/docs/assembly/hifi-module-assembly.md

 Hardware for the two modules is identical except for the enclosure and HiFiBerry card used.

 A single firmware file can be set to compile for either module.

+More details are available in the product release article [here](https://sanworks.io/news/viewArticle.php?articleID=HiFi01).

 Key specs are: